-Paper Presentation Discussion AssignmentFinal paper project – class presentation discussion
+Paper Topic Presentation Discussion AssignmentFinal paper project – class presentation discussion

 by John Bandler

 This page is about the discussion assignment where you present your paper subject to the class.
-By now, you have already submitted a paper topic and outline and are pulling your paper together in preparation for the final paper submission.
+By now, you have already submitted a paper topic and outline and are starting to draft your paper, in preparation for the final paper submission.

 This discussion assignment is about sharing your work with the class and practicing your presentation skills.

-If speaking or presenting causes you stress, you are not alone, and know that practice makes it easier.
+If speaking or presenting causes you stress, you are not alone!
+Practice makes it easier.

 In sum

-In sum you will prepare and deliver a three-minute maximum presentation, designed to be engaging and informative for the viewer, and a way for you to practice your presentation preparation and delivery skills.
-(In the following week, you will view and reply to all of your classmates’ presentations).
+In sum you will prepare and record a three-minute presentation about your topic.
+Be informative and engaging for your colleagues.
+This is also a way for you to practice your presentation preparation and delivery skills.
+Three minutes maximum.

-The goal is also that you are continuing to refine work on your topic and what is most important about it, and will be at mile marker 19, in our marathon analogy.
+Also, the goal is also that you are continuing to refine your work on your topic and what is most important about it, and you will be at mile marker 19, in our marathon analogy.

 Paper Project Process Marathon 2023-5 (5) Present